 I have sold a great deal of soap over the years and have seen many trends come and go.
 Soap can have a more subdued look or be a complete artistic masterpiece, depending on the lengths you want to go.

-I find personally my best sellers are the ones I keep simple and very health focused.
-Of course I do some seasonal artisan soaps also that sell very well, but the ones that people ask for regularly are my classics.
+My best sellers are simple, health focused and have high-quality oils.
+Of course I do some seasonal artisan soaps also that sell very well, but the ones that people ask for regularly are my classics like oatmeal.

 Of course, no one should be stealing ideas, but taking some inspiration and making it your own.